Material-Blazor/Material.Blazor/guidelines/ProjectGuidelines.md

 # Rebasing

-The `develop` branch or any other branch MUST NOT be merged into the feature branches to keep the feature branches up-to-date.
+The `main` branch or any other branch MUST NOT be merged into the feature branches to keep the feature branches up-to-date.

 (Specifically, the "Update branch" button on GitHub MUST NOT be used